hydromisc/hydromisc/doc/nutrient-design.md

 calcium.
 Their goal might have been to allow growers with source water high in magnesium to decrease the magnesium sulfate dose to offset.

-[^6]: Though note that in water chemistry, alkalinity doesn't just mean "high pH".
-Very roughly, alkalinity is a measure of the total amount of acid required to bring the pH down to a particular level, which is determined by various factors including the carbonate buffer system.
+[^6]: Note that in water chemistry, alkalinity doesn't just mean "high pH".
+Very roughly, alkalinity is a measure of the total amount of strong acid required to bring the pH down to a particular level, which is determined by various factors including the carbonate buffer system.
 Two solutions could have the same pH, but different alkaliniity.

 [^7]: Sulfuric acid or nitric acid would have a more favorable effect on the nutrient profile, but they're more and much more dangerous